Sulcalibur/Galactus/README.md

 ## Disclaimer

-Most assets in this app are shamingly 😞 stolen from [Squash](https://www.realmacsoftware.com/squash/) an amazing compression app for mac.
+Most assets in this app are shamingly 😞 used from [Squash](https://www.realmacsoftware.com/squash/) an amazing compression app for mac.
 All rights reserved to the original owners.

 Galactus is a third-party app and is not affiliated with [Squash](https://www.realmacsoftware.com/squash/).